cmugla/farmers-markt-finder/README.md

   - A farmer should be able to add their Farm to the Farmer's Market page
   - A farmer should be able to post updates

-## Future Goals

-  - A user (shopper) should be able to create accounts and save certain Markets they like
-  - A user should be able to star Farms they like at a Market
-  - A user should be able to see a feed of the most recent updates to their favorite markets and farms, when they open the app
-  - There should be a map view
-  - API data should compare with the current time and sort by season, ideally operation hours

 ## Technologies

   - NodeJS: back-end server with models for api data and user data